adamhub/screenbird/README.md

 Screenbird
 ==========

-You have found a HUGE program, origianlly built by Bixly, and now released to the wild.
+You have found a HUGE program, origianlly built by http://Bixly.com, and now released to the wild.
 It's a cross-platform browser based screen recording tool.
-Check out the live demo:

-http://screenbird.com for the fully functioning demo of the project.
+Features include a Java screen recorder with local compression, multi-tenant architecture, outlines for your videos, sharing videos to Youtube, and much more.

 To run locally: